theheking/intro-to-r/content/4_dplyr.md

 ---
 layout: page
-title: 4 - Data manipulation using the tidyverse
+title: 4 - Data manipulation
 ---

 Preparing your data for analysis